WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 - Run it!
 It still lists the people in the room.
 Consider how much less code it took.

 - What happened?
-Well, Javascript has a built-in method that loops over arrays for you. `.forEach()` does the same thing that `for` loop you wrote above - except you had to write a lot less.
+Well, JavaScript has a built-in method that loops over arrays for you. `.forEach()` does the same thing as that `for` loop you wrote above... except you had to write a lot less.

 - `forEach` is a method in declarative programming.
-Instead of writing every single step yourself - instead of explicitly writing the _why_, _how_, _where_, and _when_ of your program - this method only cares about *what* you want.
+Instead of writing every single step yourself (i.e., instead of explicitly writing the _why_, _how_, _where_, and _when_ of your program), this method only cares about *what* you want.

 - Instead of taking the time to write out a specific set of instructions to receive a result, you focus on just one thing: the result.
 This might sound a little confusing at first, so open up CodePen and try solving the following problem.